kazbison/AI-final-assignment/README.md

 ## Prerequisites

 * Basic knowledge of HTML and CSS
-* Basic knowledge of JavaScript syntax and datatypes
+* Basic knowledge of JavaScript
 * Basic knowledge of working with JSON and JavaScript objects

 It will look like this: